Mac Gargan: As Spider-Man

 A special "medication" provided by Norman Osborn allowed Venom to assume a smaller, more human-looking form similar to when Spider-Man had control of the symbiote.
 From this form, he is able to switch back to his larger, more feral form whenever he pleases.
 As Spider-Man, Mac is even more agile than when he was as Venom.
 He also still has all of Venom's powers, minus the claws, tongue, and teeth, which he can regrow at will.
 His "medication" has also been shown to decrease his will to fight, making him more sympathetic.

 Return as Scorpion

 After Alistair Smythe breaks him out of the Raft, Gargan is fitted with a new Scorpion suit.
 The suit is larger than its predecessor, and cybernetically wired into Gargan, making him a cyborg.
 It is equipped with a more powerful tail, mechanical pincers, and is bulletproof.
 Smythe also altered Gargan's biology, giving him a "scorpion-sense" to match Spider-Man's spider-sense.
 The suit is also very tough, allowing Gargan to withstand a fall at terminal speed.
-The armor leaves Mac's jaw unprotected, which Doctor Octopus in Spider-Man's body exploited to punch his jaw clean off.
+The armor leaves Gargan's jaw unprotected, which Doctor Octopus exploited to punch his jaw off.
 Following his employment by Alchemax, he has gained a new jaw to replace the one he lost.